Jack FM: 2004–2005: Introduction to United States and controversies

-By far the introduction of Jack FM in New York City generated the most negative publicity of any market that switched a station to the format.
+The introduction of Jack FM in New York City generated the most negative publicity of any market that switched a station to the format.
 On June 3, 2005, at 5:00 p.m., WCBS-FM, an oldies station in New York City, flipped to Jack FM without any prior warning.
 The switch to the format, with no DJs and few songs before 1980 was termed The Day the Music Died by some New Yorkers and has drawn criticism even from non-listeners of the station.
 The sudden firing of DJs of historic renown such as Cousin Brucie, Ron Lundy and Harry Harrison was noted in the press.
 In a partial nod to this controversy, on June 14, 2005, the station announced that it would tweak the format to include a handful of 1950s and early 1960s songs as well as performers such as Frank Sinatra — elements not typical of the Jack format.
 However, a later update retracted this and songs from before the late 1960s were no longer played.

 One prominent reaction to the format change came in the form of a derogatory comment from the city's mayor.
 According to the New York Post, mayor Michael Bloomberg responded to the change by declaring he would "never listen to that fucking CBS radio ever again" (the quote was censored in the newspaper).
 The new Jack station quickly picked up on this, using its trademark sarcasm: "Hey, Mayor Bloomberg.
 I heard you took a shot at us in the Post.
 What's with all the swearin' like a sailor?
 Fleet Week is over.
 It's just music."
 Initially, Arbitron ratings showed a sharp decline and while ratings did improve, they never surpassed the levels that WCBS-FM had before the format switch.

 As a result, on July 6, 2007, WCBS-FM announced it would drop Jack FM and restore the station's old format on July 12 with an updated classic hits approach, a move attributed mostly to the newly appointed CBS Radio CEO Dan Mason.
 Three of the fired DJs and staff (Dan Taylor, Bob Shannon, and Mr. G) returned to the station, along with newsman Al Meredith (who had stayed at the station during Jack FM doing his Sunday morning public affairs show), as well as DJ Pat St. John who had previously left CBS-FM for Q104.3 about a year before the flip to Jack.
 Steve O'Brien, a weekend and fill-in DJ at the time of the format change, also returned in a similar capacity in 2008.
 For a time, the Jack FM format WAS renamed ToNY.
-It was available through WCBS-FM's HD2 subchannel, and via an internet stream at www.1011hd2.com.
+It was available through WCBS-FM's HD2 subchannel, and via an internet stream.